-Since 1927, anyone who owns a road legal car, motorcycle, tour bus or motor home can make use of the Nordschelife as it is officially designated as a public road.
+Since 1927, anyone who owns a road legal car, motorcycle, tour bus or motor home can make use of the Nordschelife as it is officially designated as a public road and many enthusiasts take their own vehicle or use Nurburgring car rental services to fully enjoy the circuit.
 During the winter, the track may be closed for several weeks if weather conditions are harsh.
 Generally, the Ring has no speed limit, although some speed restrictions exist in particular areas that demand reduced noise.
 The Ring is a famous attraction for bike enthusiasts as well as car enthusiasts due to its challenging shape and racing pedigree.

 In the past decade, the Ring has transformed into a competitive car development field, where car manufacturers from around the world bring their cars in order to push them to the limit.
 Nurburgring times are widely considered as key performance indicators for every new car.
 There are so many crucial performance statistics and durability tests that manufacturers can perform in this vast and unpredictable racetrack.
 Due to its structure, the Ring offers an amazing chance for engineers to fine tune their vehicles and test new approaches and technologies.
 It is claimed that in order to get the same results outside the Ring, manufacturers would have to rent at least three different race circuits.
 Testing at the Ring is time effective and intense which is why the vast majority of engineers love it.
 In this day and age, testing cars at race tracks is a popular practice, in the past testing on the ordinary roads provided enough information for engineers to fine tune their cars.

 We live in an increasingly sanitized world, where speed limits and designed safety structures define our way of living.
 The Ring’s main asset is that it provides a chance for everyone to face their fears and reach their driving potential while sharing authentic driving experiences and creating memories.
 If this motoring paradise ever disappears, another important element of adventure will die with it.
 So, let’s hope this majestic racetrack remains open for many decades to come.
-After all, it is one of a few motoring places on earth where enthusiasts can master their driving skills while having the time of their lives.
+After all, it is one of a few motoring places on earth where enthusiasts can master their driving skills using Jaco’s Paddock’s superb BMW Nurburgring car rental packages while having the time of their lives.